Lie groups of controlled characters of combinatorial Hopf algebras: Introduction and statement of results

 where $\K^{(\Sigma)}$ is the vector space spanned by $\Sigma$.
 Thus in a right-handed Hopf algebra, the reduced coproduct contains only polynomials in $\Sigma$ on the right-hand side of the tensor products, whereas the left-hand side contains only (multiples of) elements of $\Sigma$.
 Many combinatorial Hopf algebras appearing in applications (e.g.\ the Butcher-Connes-Kreimer algebra, Fa\`{a} di Bruno algebras) are right-handed Hopf algebras.
-In addition to the right-handed condition we also need to assume that the terms of the reduced coproduct whose right-hand side is also given by a multiple of an element in $\Sigma$ grows only linear in the degree.\footnote{Our methods can be adapted to slightly more general situations if more information is available, cf.\ Remark \ref{rem: lineargrowth}.} To this end, we consider the elementary coproduct, i.e.\ the terms of the reduced coproduct incorporating only tensors which are in both components contained in $\K^{(\Sigma)}$,
+In addition to the right-handed condition we also need to assume that the terms of the reduced coproduct whose right-hand side is also given by a multiple of an element in $\Sigma$ grows only linearly in the degree.\footnote{Our methods can be adapted to slightly more general situations, cf.\ Remark \ref{rem: lineargrowth}.} To this end, we consider the elementary coproduct, i.e.\ the terms of the reduced coproduct contained in $\K^{(\Sigma)} \otimes \K^{(\Sigma)}$,